SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the character uses his exoskeleton operation, piloting, or vehicle operation skill plus the vehicle’s Maneuverability code.
 Use the active partial or full defense rules for characters to determine the new defense total.
-The defense total becomes the new combat diﬃculty and is in effect until the character’s turn in the next round.
+The defense total becomes the new combat difficulty and is in effect until the character’s turn in the next round.

 Vehicle Damage